LiM-YOLO: Less is More with Pyramid Level Shift for Ship Detection in Optical Remote Sensing: Dataset Analysis

-Constructed primarily from the Gaofen (GF) satellite series and Google Earth, FAIR1M-v2.0 \cite{FAIR1M} is a massive benchmark designed for fine-grained object recognition.
-The dataset features high-resolution imagery (0.3–0.8 m GSD) with image sizes ranging from $1000 \times 1000$ to $10,000 \times 10,000$ pixels.
-It provides a rigorous testbed for classification, with objects categorized into 5 main classes and 37 sub-categories.
-For our experiments, we utilized only the ship-related data, which includes diverse ship sub-types.
-This subset comprises 9,345 images and 65,700 instances, offering a robust evaluation of the model's ability to discriminate between visually similar ship types under varying acquisition conditions.
+FAIR1M-v2.0~\cite{FAIR1M} is a large-scale benchmark for fine-grained object recognition, constructed primarily from the GF satellite series and Google Earth (GSD 0.3--0.8\,m, image sizes from $1000 \times 1000$ to $10{,}000 \times 10{,}000$~pixels).
+It categorizes objects into 5 main classes and 37 sub-categories.
+Using only the ship-related data, our subset comprises 6,413 training images (37,997 OBB) and 2,932 validation images (27,703 OBB), offering diverse ship sub-types.